paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ## AWS Global Accelerator

-1. Amazon Global Accelerator is a service offered by AWS to optimize the internet traffic of your applications and provide faster and more reliable access to users.
-2. Speeds up connections to applications by routing traffic through AWS's global network infrastructure.
-3. Provides access to resources in different AWS regions via a single instant IP address.
-4. AWS Global Accelerator provides static IP addresses that act as a fixed entry point to your applications
+1. Networking service that improves the availability and performance of your applications by directing traffic through the global AWS network infrastructure through static IP addresses that act as a fixed entry point to your application endpoints, such as Amazon EC2 instances, load balancers, or Amazon S3 buckets, across multiple AWS regions.
+Global Accelerator automatically routes traffic to the optimal endpoint based on health, geography, and routing policies, helping to minimize latency and maximize availability
 5. AWS Global Accelerator is a good fit for non-HTTP use cases

 ## AWS DataPipeline